-Three neighboring cities make up the Tri-Cities area, located in Washington State in the US.
-The cities that comprise the tri are Pasco, Kennewick and Richland.
+Three neighboring cities make up the Tri-Cities area, located in Washington State.
+The cities that comprise the Tri-Cities are Pasco, Kennewick, and Richland.
 West Richland, a fourth neighboring city, is often included as being a part of the Tri-Cities.
-Kennewick and Richland are located in Benton County, while Pasco is located in Franklin County.
-The Tri-Cities region plays host to many parks that both visitors and locals are able to enjoy all year round.
+Kennewick and Richland are in Benton County, while Pasco is in Franklin County.
+The Tri-Cities region plays host to many parks that both visitors and locals can enjoy year-round.

 Lake Wallula, Kennewick Washington

-Along the shore of the Lake Wallula in Kennewick, you can find the Columbia Park.
-This park is around 609 acres in size, and has both fishing and water-skiing facilities.
-Other entertainments that can be enjoyed at the Columbia Park are golf, tennis, camping, nature walks, picnics and cycling.
+Along the shore of Lake Wallula in Kennewick, you can find Columbia Park.
+This park is around 609 acres and has both fishing and water-skiing facilities.
+Other entertainments that can be enjoyed at Columbia Park are golf, tennis, camping, nature walks, picnics, and cycling.

 Two Rivers Park, Kennewick Washington

-Another absolutely beautiful park in Kennewick is the Two Rivers Park.
-You will find lovely picnic spots to spend the afternoon at, plus ramp boating, fishing and swimming.
+Another beautiful park in Kennewick is Two Rivers Park.
+You will find lovely picnic spots to spend the afternoon at, plus ramp boating, fishing, and swimming.
 The park is open 365 days a year!
-Some other parks definitely worth paying a visit to in Kennewick include the Lawrence Scott Park, the Fruitland Park, the Keewadin Park, the Layton Park, the John Day Park, the Hatfield Park and the Sanders Field Park.
+Some other parks worth paying a visit to in Kennewick include Lawrence Scott Park, Fruitland Park, Keewaydin Park, Layton Park, John Day Park, Hatfield Park, and Sanders Field Park.